kergru/BuzzwordMe/cheatsheets/Java.md

 * **Schnittstellenbeschreibungen**.
 Die Beschreibungen externer Systeme sind einfach, da für die Kommunikation von Objekten Nachrichtenaustauschtechniken verwendet werden.
 * **Sicherheit**.
 Durch Kapselung und Abstraktion wird komplexer Code verborgen
 * **Flexibilität**.
 Die Polymorphie ermöglicht es einer einzelnen Funktion, sich an die Klasse anzupassen

+### Composition over Inheritance
+1. Inheritance is tightly coupled whereas composition is loosely coupled.
+2. There is no access control in inheritance whereas access can be restricted in composition.
+3. Composition provides flexibility in invocation of methods that is useful with multiple subclass scenario.

+Use inheritance only when you are sure that superclass will not be changed, otherwise go for composition.

 ## Funktionale Programmierung
 Ein funktionales Programm besteht aus einer Reihe von Funktionsaufrufen.
 Eigenständige Wertzuweisungen existieren nicht.
 Alle Elemente können als Funktionen aufgefasst werden.